Protecting vulnerable populations

 Similar to Amber Alerts, which involve missing children, the Silver Alerts are intended to increase the number of people looking for a missing person.

-“After returning home from protecting our nation and working to keep Americans safe, secure and free, far too many veterans struggle with mental health conditions,” said Sen. Wayne Fontana, D-Allegheny.
+“After returning home from protecting our nation and working to keep Americans safe, secure and free, far too many veterans struggle with mental health conditions,” Fontana said.

 Protecting a community’s most vulnerable people is part of the responsibility shared by national, state and local leaders.